dhrubsingh/visayas-vaccine-info/README.md

 # workingvaccineinfo
-Aggregation of COVID vaccine info for Negros Island
+Aggregation of COVID vaccine info for Visayas Region